Republishing Our Stories: What You Need to Know

 - Preserve all story hyperlinks.

-- Publish a tagline at the bottom of the story.
+- Publish a tagline at the top (preferably) or bottom of the story.
 The standard attribution is:

-This story was produced by MindSite News, an independent, nonprofit journalism site focused on mental health.
+This story (embed hyperlink to original story) was produced by MindSite News, an independent, nonprofit journalism site focused on mental health.
+Get a roundup of mental health news in your in-box by signing up for the MindSite News Daily newsletter here.

 What Creative Commons license does MindSite News use?